MarcoMeter/Beastly-Rivals-Onslaught/README.md

 For this particular reason, an AI framework and a match automation is featured.
 More details about the AI framework and some about the technical implementation, can be retrieved from the wiki.

+# Credits

+An excerpt of the [PowerBot](https://www.assetstore.unity3d.com/en/#!/content/18136) asset is used inside this project and is only available for **non-commercial use**.
+Otherwise, purchase the asset on Unity's asset store.

 # Setting up the Source Dependency Photon Bolt

 BRO does not make use of Unity's networking APIs.